1. Overview of Gunsens

 From the Floor Plans screen, tap on a floor plan to open the Sensors screen.
 Then, tap Add New Sensor and use the Gun Sensor's camera to scan the QR code displayed on your phone.

-Once added, the Gun Sensor will appear as a red pin on the floor plan, which can be dragged to the desired position.
+Once added, the Gun Detector will appear as a red pin on the floor plan, which can be dragged to the desired position.

 Fig. 5-4 Positioning a Gun Sensor.